7 Signs You’re Stuck in a Mediocre Mindset and How to Change It

 This is where many people stop—not because progress isn’t happening, but because it doesn’t feel like progress yet.

-What a Healthy Growth Mindset Actually Looks Like
+What a Healthy Growth Mindset Looks Like

 It is also not: